 If you’re preparing for an upcoming AMCAT test or scheduling one, then you are probably ready for this one section.
-A compulsory segment of the AMCAT test, the multiple-choice AMCAT English language test is an easy scoring paper, provided you know your way around it.
+A compulsory segment of the AMCAT test, the multiple-choice AMCAT English language questions test is an easy scoring paper, provided you know your way around it.
 And that’s why it is Part 2 of our ‘Cracking the AMCAT’ series.

 The AMCAT English Language Module:

-The AMCAT English Language Module is a compulsory test section – one of three: English Language, Logical Reasoning and Quantative Section.
+The AMCAT English test Module is a compulsory test section – one of three: English Language, Logical Reasoning and Quantative Section.
 Each AMCAT test takes a measure of a candidate on these counts, while their domain knowledge can guide them through the specific sections.

 What is an English language test (in a CAT)?